nsg-ethz/p4-utils/README.md

 5. [FRRouting](https://github.com/FRRouting/FRR) **is required
    only for topologies with routers**

-Since the installation process of the dependencies is long and cumbersome, we provide a Bash script that automatically does it for you.
-You can find more information [here](./install-tools).
+Since the installation process is long and cumbersome, **we provide a [Bash script](./install-tools) that automatically installs the dependencies.**

 ### How does it work ?